 The Dutch built Ussher Fort in 1649 in Accra, but its previous name was Fort Crèvecœur.
 It is one of three forts constructed by the Europeans for trading back in the 17th century.

 It was transferred to the British administrator and renamed Ussher Fort after him.
-During that time, the British Administrator carried out a crucial role in the Exchange of Territories between both countries.
+The British Administrator carried out a crucial role in the Exchange of Territories between both countries during that time.

 The Ussher Fort is located about 500m away from James Fort, which is also in Accra.
 The Fort became a prison for slaves until 1993.

 Today, the Fort is used as a museum, and it serves as the office for the Ghana Museums and Monuments Board.
 It is open from Monday to Saturday, from 9 am through to 4:30 pm.

 The first president of Ghana, Dr Kwame Nkrumah, was once held captive here before he steered the country to independence.
 Tourists visit to have a feel and inform themselves about what the world-renowned leader endured during his imprisonment.

 James Fort was built in Accra when the British came to Ghana during the "Gold Coast" days.
 In 1673, the Royal African Company of England constructed the fort to aid them in the trade of both gold and slaves.
 It serves as a reminder of the country's colonial rule.
 The fort was later turned into a prison until 2008.